Ross Flood

 Aaron Ross Flood (December 28, 1910 – May 23, 1995) was an American wrestler who competed in the 1936 Summer Olympics.
-In 1936, he won the silver medal in the freestyle bantamweight competition.
+In 1936, he won a silver medal in the freestyle bantamweight (56 kg) competition.
 Flood was born in Braman, Oklahoma and died in Stillwater, Oklahoma.
 In 1978, Flood was inducted into the National Wrestling Hall of Fame as a Distinguished Member.